nhnghia/IF2DOT/README.md

-IF2DOT
+IF2Java
 =======

-Generate a graph in DOT format (http://www.graphviz.org/doc/info/lang.html) that represents an IF description
+Generate a Java simulator that represents an IF model

 #### Requirement ####
 - Install IF (http://www-if.imag.fr) then set the environment variable IF to the install folder

 #### Usage ####

-The tool will generate DOT graphs for all IF processes in an IF description, one DOT graph  for one process
+The tool will generate a Java class with name is the name of system in IF model.

 To generate all transition descriptions:

-> if2dot fileName

-To hide bodies of transitions ==> a smaller graph

-> if2dot fileName bref
+> if2java fileName